AGENTS.md

 ## Conflict Handling

-- If instructions conflict: repo-local > this file > general best practices.
+- Priority order: repo-local instructions > this file > general best practices.

-- If unrelated changes appear from other agents: keep your edits scoped; do not rewrite broadly without a request.
+- If unrelated changes from other agents are present, keep edits scoped and do not rewrite broadly without a request.